isabelxklee/dev-blog-posts/winner_winner.md

   }
 ```

+#### To auth or not to auth?
-* I also wanted to avoid implementing authentication – it seemed more accessible to allow the users to quickly create a list and play around with it, rather than forcing them to sign up before they could access any of the features.
+I also wanted to avoid implementing authentication – it seemed more accessible to allow the users to quickly create a list and play around with it, rather than forcing them to sign up before they could access any of the features.
 With the freedom of not needing to build auth, I started to brainstorm how I could structure the app without a backend API.

 ## The story behind Winner Winner
 As a software engineering coach at [Flatiron School](https://flatironschool.com), I lead several meetings a week where I have to pick on students to participate.
 We usually do a popcorn-style rotation where the person who just participated picks the next person to go.
 But with 25 students and 4 instructors in the class, it can be tedious taking account of who's already gone and who's still left.